jeremyout/WisconsinWarmind/README.md

 # WisconsinWarmind
-Repository for the WisconsinWarmind application.

 This is a personal project that utilizes the Bungie.net API to obtain information about your Destiny 2 profiles